abanoub-fathy/natours/docs/users.md

 ## Users Routes

-- in user routes you will find all the endpoints for CRUD users
+- has all the endpoints related to the user
+- most of them requires auth and restricted to admins only